 - 1. The alleged conduct did not occur in scope of the School's education program or activity, or - 2.
 The alleged conduct does not meet this policy's definition of sexual harassment, or - 3.
-The alleged conduct did not occur to a person located in the United States include any building owned or controlled by a student organization that is officially recognized by the School.
+The alleged conduct did not occur to a person located in the United States

-Scope of Education Programs or Activities - For the purposes of the Title IX Coordinator's determination under Section VI of this policy statement, the scope of the School's education program or activity includes locations, events, or circumstances over which the School has exercised substantial control over both the Respondent and the context in which the sexual harassment occurs, and shall also
+Scope of Education Programs or Activities - For the purposes of the Title IX Coordinator's determination under Subsection c of this policy statement, the scope of the School's education program or activity includes locations, events, or circumstances over which the School has exercised substantial control over both the Respondent and the context in which the sexual harassment occurs, and shall also include any building owned or controlled by a student organization that is officially recognized by the School.